 - For women: seek out a functional MD or naturopath to get your hormones in check naturally.

-- Supplements and Herbs: I recommend only taking these under the care of a naturopath, herbalist, traditional chinese medicine practitioner, or other alternative healthcare provider knowledgeable in the benefits and side effects of such medicinals.
+- Supplements and Herbs: I recommend only taking these under the care of a naturopath, herbalist, traditional Chinese medicine practitioner, or other alternative healthcare providers knowledgeable in the benefits and side effects of such medicinals.